Report: Seahawks agree to terms with defensive end Dion Jordan

 “For where he was selected, it’s not a move that has worked out,” Mike Tannenbaum, the Dolphins’ executive vice president of football operations told reporters at the NFL league meetings last month in Arizona.
 “That’s pretty obvious.”

 The Seahawks are undoubtedly signing Jordan to a low-risk deal, likely for one year, in an attempt to revive Jordan’s career.
+And the Seahawks could be envisioning Jordan as a possible fit at strongside linebacker — the Dolphins were planning to play him at outside linebacker in their 4-3 defense last season had Jordan been healthy.

+Seattle has an uncertain strongside linebacker situation at the moment with last year’s starter, Mike Morgan, remaining unsigned.
+Seattle signed three linebackers in free agency, and Pete Carroll said at the NFL league meetings that two — Michael Wilhoite and Terence Garvin — could each compete at SLB.
+Seattle could see Jordan as potentially able to play SLB in early downs and then rush in passing downs, a role similar to that of Bruce Irvin when he was with the Seahawks.

 Jordan is represented by Doug Hendrickson, who also represents Michael Bennett and Marshawn Lynch, among others.
+And as Pelissero noted last May, Jordan also has been working out in the Bay Area with Tareq Azim, who also has trained Lynch and is close with Seattle offensive line coach Tom Cable.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.